Mailinglist Archive: opensuse-testing (33 mails)

 So, what is the wider opensuse team doing to aim for a more stable OS?
 I'm not saying OpenSuSE is unstable, but it does tend to be a bit hit and miss, (though it's a lot stabler since you came on board Andreas :))

-product and ways we can help improve it?
-Or am I barking up the wrong
+Is there a place for serious discussion on the future stability of this product and ways we can help improve it?
+Or am I barking up the wrong tree here?

-I am not sure where the best discussion for this should be, but given that it was brought up here, I really felt the need to speak up about it as well.
+it was brought up here, I really felt the need to speak up about it as

 Thanks,